aerospike/aerospike-client-python/doc/query.rst

         :param dict policy: optional :ref:`aerospike_write_policies`.

-        :return: a job ID that can be used with :meth:`aerospike.Client.job_info` to track the status of the ``aerospike.JOB_QUERY`` , as it runs in the background.
+        :return: a job ID that can be used with :meth:`aerospike.job_info` to track the status of the ``aerospike.JOB_QUERY`` , as it runs in the background.

         .. code-block:: python